jacobbriones1/NLP-with-Twitter/README.md

 **wordPlots.py** : Contains visual tools to analyze word frequency.
 Needs to include more visual tools.<br>
 #### Methods:
   - `wordCloudPlot(dictionary)` : Plots a word cloud.
 Input parameter should be a word Frequency dictionary. frequency <br>

 **word2vec** : Implementation of the Skip-Gram Word2Vec model which does not use pre-trained models.

 ## The word2vec functions
 The word2vec model allows us to learn *word embeddings* on large pieces of text data.
 The benefit of using learned word embeddings is that they allow us to train models without the use of pre-labelled data.In other words, unsupervised learning.
-These embeddings are learned using a common machine learning technique: we train a fully connected network with a single hidden layer. <br>
+These embeddings are learned using a common machine learning technique: we train a fully connected network with a single hidden layer.
+I explain what this means and how this is done below. <br>

 **What exaclty is a Word Embedding?**<br>
 A word embedding is a parametrized function which maps words in some language to higher dimensional higher dimensional vector representations.